Foundation Bundle¶

 Perfect For:¶

-✅ General software development - Most common programming tasks
+- General software development -- Most common programming tasks

-✅ Project exploration - Understanding new codebases
+- Project exploration -- Understanding new codebases

-✅ Feature implementation - Building new functionality
+- Feature implementation -- Building new functionality from design through delivery

-✅ Code refactoring - Improving code structure
+- Code refactoring -- Improving code structure with safety

-✅ Git workflows - Managing version control
+- Git workflows -- Managing version control with proper attribution

-✅ Test development - Writing and maintaining tests
+- Test development -- Writing and maintaining tests

 Consider Specialized Bundles For:¶